fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 So my first encounter did not exactly go well.
-It felt similar to having 'burnt' myself once, and while I knew that I needed to understand and configure it more before I could actually use the computer, I was avoiding it continuously.
+It felt similar to having 'burnt' myself once, and while I knew that I needed to understand and configure it more before I could actually use the computer, I was avoiding it.
 So what changed?
 How did I actually 'switch' to NixOS?

 ## Only NixOS
 My Laptop crashed and burnt.
 Or, well, not exactly.
 For some reason, it did not